 “Dog Stars”

-A free dog safety presentation for primary school children
+A dog safety presentation for primary school children

 By instilling a sense of responsibility and empathy towards animals, the Dog Stars Program strives to equips young learners with the skills needed to navigate their interactions with dogs safely.
 Through engaging activities and fun videos, children learn to understand canine behaviour, recognise early signs of stress, and practice respectful approaches to dogs.